 • Behavioral Therapy Trials

-Gambling disorders, also known as pathological gambling or gambling addiction, are characterized by persistent and recurrent problematic gambling behaviour that disrupts personal, familial, or vocational pursuits.
-This behavioural addiction is marked by an inability to control the urge to gamble, despite severe negative consequences.
-In summary, gambling disorders represent a significant public health concern, affecting individuals, families, and communities.
-Early intervention, effective treatment, and support services are crucial in helping individuals overcome the challenges posed by gambling addiction, fostering healthier, balanced lives free from the grip of compulsive gambling behaviours.
+Gambling disorders, also referred to as pathological gambling or gambling addiction, involve persistent and recurrent problematic gambling behavior that disrupts personal, familial, or professional life.
+This behavioral addiction is characterized by an inability to control the urge to gamble, despite experiencing severe negative consequences.
+In summary, gambling disorders are a major public health issue that impacts individuals, families, and communities.
+Early intervention, effective treatment, and support services are essential for helping individuals overcome the challenges of gambling addiction and lead healthier, more balanced lives free from compulsive gambling behaviors.

 • Compulsive Behaviour